-Developer Relations (AKA DevRel) need to show how attractive a specific software projects is and keep developers motivated, engaged and get more and more developers to either use or contribute to the project.
+Developer Relations (AKA DevRel) need to show how attractive a specific software project is and keep developers motivated, engaged and get more and more developers to either use or contribute to the project.
 At this point, marketing funnel model seems to work well.
 However, are marketing analytics tools enough to show to the companies the real value that comes from their developer communities?

 One of the main problems community managers face when they want to measure project’s health, is related with the life-cycle of it.
 If community managers are able to identify whether the project is either in growth, maturity or decline, that can be used when making further decisions regarding the project and its developer community